Frequently Asked Questions

 Why do you need to know about my assets and liabilities?

-We need to assess your overall financial circumstances to ensure you have exhausted all other avenues for raising the finance you require as well as establishing the amount of debt you have outstanding.
+We need to assess your overall financial circumstances to ensure that we are lending responsibly and that the amount of debt you are undertaking is sustainable.

 Can I post my paperwork to you?

 Complete as much as you can online.
 If there are paper documents you need to send and you haven’t got access to a scanner please send them to Fredericks Foundation Applications, Fredericks House, 39 Guildford Road, Lightwater, Surrey GU18 5SA and make sure your name and address is attached.

 Do I need to send you original documents like my passport or driving licence?

 No. Do not send originals.
 Scan or take a photo and upload it online.
 If your application progresses you will be asked to verify the originals only if your application is approved.

 You can apply for a loan if you are a U.K. resident living in England.
 Unfortunately we do not currently offer funding in Wales, Ireland or Scotland.

 Do you offer grants?